CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 The pattern seems to be use the downward form after an upstroke.
 (Cricket)

 xxx Teaching1 suggests only using AI-under for AI, thus spelling it according to the common orthography.
 This rule is not in the Manual.
 The Dictionary (Manual and Supplement only) does not have any examples to the contrary.
 Optician uses the AI form.
-Social uses the IA form..
+Social uses the IA form.. --

+Jeremy confirms rule is followed true -- if plaintext is ai, then orthic is ai, even if dot not needed. ia can be written either way

+saith, said, remains -- manual: fw and macaulay

+I think it's an unnecessary rule, but, since I might be wrong, I'll think carefully each time I ignore it.
+(Cricket)

 ## E